What is the Ketogenic Diet?

 Following the ketogenic diet requires a team approach – including doctors, nurses, and especially dietitians specifically trained in the management of people on this diet.

 How the diet affects the body

 Our bodies usually run on energy which we get from glucose in food.
 Our body can’t store large amounts of glucose, and we only have about one days supply.

-Sometimes the ketogenic diet is commenced by a period of fasting, so our body uses up any stored glucose.
+Sometimes the ketogenic diet is started with a period of fasting, so our body uses up any stored glucose.
 What happens then is the body begins to run on energy from our fat supplies.
 When our body burns fat, it creates molecules called ketones.
 Scientists have understood that these molecules somehow cause a change in metabolism leading to a strong anticonvulsant effect.

 The ketogenic diet keeps this process going.
-It forces the body to burn fat 24 hours a day by making fat products the primary food that the child is getting.
+It forces the body to burn fat for energy.

 The diet provides most (80 percent) of its energy from fat.
 The rest comes from carbohydrates and protein.
 Each meal has about four times as much fat as protein or carbohydrate.